Burn Boot Camp Franchise Financial FAQ

 How much can a Burn Boot Camp franchise owner earn?

-Burn Boot Camp reports historical financial performance for franchised locations in Item 19 of the 2025 Franchise Disclosure Document, including revenue, Net Operating Income (NOI), and operating margins.
+Burn Boot Camp reports historical financial performance for franchised locations in Item 19 of the 2026 Franchise Disclosure Document, including revenue, Net Operating Income, and Net Operating Margin.

 • Average Net Operating Margin: 17%

 These figures represent historical performance reported by franchised Burn Boot Camp locations.
-Actual earnings for any individual franchise owner will depend on the specific circumstances of the business, including membership growth, operating efficiency, and local market dynamics.
+Actual earnings for any individual franchise owner will depend on the specific circumstances of the business.

 Prospective investors should review Item 19 of the Burn Boot Camp Franchise Disclosure Document for the complete financial performance representation and additional details regarding the reported results.